bigpipe/bigpipe/README.md

 [pre-commit] hook that runs the `npm test` command every time you commit changes.
 This ensures that we don't push any broken code in to this project.

+## Inspiration

+Bigpipe is inspired by the concept behind Facebook's BigPipe.
+For more details read their blog post: [Pipelining web pages for high performance][blog].

 ## License

 BigPipe is released under MIT.